go-gorm/playground/README.md

 // TEST_DRIVERS: sqlite, mysql, postgres, sqlserver
 ```

-We have prepared some structs with relationships in [https://github.com/go-gorm/playground/blob/master/models.go](https://github.com/go-gorm/playground/blob/master/models.go) that you can use for your tests
+We have prepared some structs with relationships in [https://github.com/go-gorm/playground/blob/master/models.go](https://github.com/go-gorm/playground/blob/master/models.go) that you can use for your tests.

+If you add/remove/change structs in the models.go file, you may also need to update the migrations defined in [db.go](https://github.com/go-gorm/playground/blob/master/db.go).

 ## Happy Hacking!